nv-legate/legate.core/README.md

 ### Configuring the Jupyter Notebook

-The Legate IPython kernel can be configured using the `legate_jupyter.json` file, located in the source directory.
+The Legate IPython kernel is configured according to the json file provided at install time.
 Here is an example of an entry in the json file:
 ```
 "cpus": {
     "cmd": "--cpus",